 Key Takeaways

 - Condition of your ducts.
-If your ducts are clean, tight, and insulated, installation is straightforward.
-Damaged or leaky ducts must be fixed or replaced, which adds labor and materials.
+Installation is easy if your ducts are in good condition—clean, airtight, and insulated.
+Otherwise, leaky ducts will be fixed or replaced which means extra labor and materials will be needed.

 - Electrical and refrigerant updates.
-New high-efficiency units sometimes need a larger breaker or new copper lines if the old system used outdated refrigerant.
-These upgrades add a few hundred dollars.
+Sometimes high-efficiency units require the installation of a bigger breaker or new copper lines if the old system was using outdated refrigerant.
+These changes will increase the cost by several hundred dollars.

 - Brand and warranty.
-Premium brands cost more because they run quieter and include longer parts warranties.
-Budget models are cheaper up front but may be louder and have shorter coverage.
+Premium brands have higher prices and that’s because they run quieter and are backed by longer parts warranties.
+Budget brands are lower in price but may be louder and have a shorter period of warranty.

 What’s Included—and What Can Add to the Price